Test the receipt flow

 - blurred photo

-Open the session through Liste des clients or Scanner un QR Code, then validate or reject the receipt from Validation de Session.
+Open the session through Liste des clients or Scanner un QR Code, then approve or reject the receipt from Validation de Session.

-A Transactions setup is not really launch-ready until this operator loop has been tested at least once.
+A receipt challenge is not really launch-ready until you have run through this reviewer loop at least once.

 Recommendation